goguprogramatoru/broadlink-ac-rest-service/README.md

-# smart-vortex-ac
+# broadlink-ac-rest-service

 # Info
-Web-service that allows to control Vortex smart ac units via a REST protocol.
+Web-service that allows to control Vortex smart ac units via REST.

 **WARNING: This is just a prototype project not a final product!**<br>
 Even if the API's work,